Overview & History

 Over the next 10 years, compassionate and generous donors who believed that change was necessary, helped these physicians to create a flourishing pediatric oncology program that went from a 1 room ward of 8 beds and a tiny outpatient clinic to a 120 bed department and a modern outpatient clinic that saw 150 patients a day and received 1200 new cases yearly.

 Innovations such as the first Clinical Pharmacy in Egypt, the first coordinated volunteer blood donor program were initiated at the NCI.
 Virology, microbiology, and cytogenetics labs were funded for the pediatric oncology program to provide an improved diagnostic service.
 The improved services and expertise improved survival rates causing the demand to become greater and the allocated space for the children population at the NCI to become over crowded.

-This hospital would be built by donation and would be available for all children with cancer regardless of creed, race or ability to pay and so the process began.
-The group raised 8 Million LE in seed money from pledges of prominent businessmen and citizens to start the project.
+This hospital would be built by donations and would be available for all children with cancer regardless of creed, race or ability to pay and so the process began.
+The group raised 8 Million LE as seed money from pledges of prominent businessmen and citizens to start the project.

 Dr. Ahmed Fathy Sorour, Speaker of Parliament was approached to assist in the process of obtaining land nearby the NCI.